Chunky Recycling Initiative

 How to recycle your used stainless steel or aluminium bottle with the #bechunkyrecyclinginitiative

-- Drop off your old stainless steel or aluminium bottle to one of our participating retailers NOTE: This can be ANY brand, not just Chunky.
+- Drop off your old stainless steel or aluminium bottle to one of our participating retailers in New Zealand.
+NOTE: This can be ANY brand, not just Chunky.
 It’s all about diverting as many bottles and cups from landfill as possible.

 - Job done.